jlchapa/blackpolygon/brain/README.md

 A memory game where a 3×3 grid of cells flashes in a pattern.
 Repeat the pattern to increase your score.
 The sequence grows by one each round.

 To play, open `sequence/index.html` in your browser.

+### Digits
+A recall game where a string of digits flashes on screen for a moment.
+Type the digits in the same order to increase your score.
+The sequence gets longer each round.

+To play, open `digits/index.html` in your browser.